A speech therapist gently guiding a child's articulation with glowing digital neural overlays, illustrating innovative PROMPT therapy for autism.

 With consistent intervention, PROMPT therapy can help children develop clearer speech, improved communication abilities, and greater confidence in expressing their needs and ideas.

-Core Focus Areas of Feeding Therapy
+Core Focus Areas of Prompt Therapy

 Speech Motor Planning